-First Quality Teaching and Extending the School Day: Research to support our approach
+First Quality Teaching: Research to support our targeted approach

 There is extensive evidence supporting the impact of high quality one to one and small group tuition as a catch-up strategy.
 This points to being most effective, creating a three-way relationship between the identified intervention tutor, the teacher and the pupils.
 Ensuring that tuition is guided by the school, linked to the curriculum and focused on the areas where pupils would most benefit from additional practice or feedback.
-As a rule of thumb evidence suggests, the smaller the group the better.
+Evidence suggests, the smaller the group the better.
 However, both small group and one to one tuition can be effective catch-up approaches.
 Tuition delivered by qualified teachers is identified as being likely to have the highest impact.
 However, tuition delivered by tutors, teaching assistants, or trained volunteers can also be effective.
 Where tuition is delivered by teaching assistants or volunteers, providing training linked to specific content and approaches is beneficial.